sseamonds/stock_data_tracker/README.md

 ## Current State:
 - code for pulling, cleaning, and calculating a couple basic metrics for a stock ticker
   - using pandas for transforms
-- can be in command line or in pycharm with Run Configuration args
+  - Can be run in command line or in PyCharm/VSCode/etc with Run Configuration args
-- can persist data to local or existing S3 buckets.
+- Can persist data to local or existing S3 buckets.
 I follow the bronze/silver/gold paradigm
-- persisting latest agg metrics to RDS
+- Persisting latest agg metrics for a stock to RDS
-- checking current nav discount against agg metrics
+- Checking current nav discount against agg metrics
-  - for instance checking if the current NAV discount is lower than the year average
+  - for instance, checking if the current NAV discount is lower than the yearly average NAV discount
+  - in a Lambda, run manually

 ### To pull data from Yahoo finance :
 - python stock_data_pull.py --type [price|nav] --stock_symbol <STOCK_TICKER_ALL_CAPS> --period=<TIME_LENGTH> --dest_path <LOCAL_OR_S3_PATH>
   - see NOTES below on period param
+  - Example for CEF
+    - python src/stock_data_pull.py --type price --stock_symbol AWF --period=1y --dest_path s3://sdt-stock-data/bronze/cef
+    - python src/stock_data_pull.py --type nav --stock_symbol XAWFX --period=1y --dest_path s3://sdt-stock-data/bronze/cef
+  - Example for stock
+    - python src/stock_data_pull.py --type price --stock_symbol VOO --period=1y --dest_path s3://sdt-stock-data/bronze/stock
+  - dest_path should be of format <s3_bronze_path>/cef for CEFs and <s3_bronze_path>/stock for stocks
 ### To clean data :
 - python stock_data_clean_runnable.py --source_path <LOCAL_OR_S3_PATH> --dest_path <LOCAL_OR_S3_PATH>
+  - Lambda trigger should be set to <s3_bronze_path>/cef for CEFs and <s3_bronze_path>/stock for stocks
 ### To calculate metrics :
 - python stock_data_calcs_runnable.py --source_path <LOCAL_OR_S3_PATH> --dest_path <LOCAL_OR_S3_PATH>
+- Lambda trigger should be set to <s3_silver_path>
-### To Query/Insert into RDS locally (must make RDS publicly accessible):
+### To Query/Insert stock metrics into RDS locally (must make RDS publicly accessible):
-python src/rds_functions_runnable.py --action query|insert
+python src/rds_functions_runnable.py --action query|insert --stock_symbol <stock_ticker>
+  - for CEFs, cef_data_clean_lambda.py is designed to only run when both price and nav files exist. it will clean and merge them

 ## NOTES:
 - see docs/stock_tracker_overview.png for high level flow diagram